driv/driv.github.io/_drafts/keycloak-kubernetes-configuration.markdown

 ## Realm

-This is just the way keycloak groups resources.
+This how Keycloak groups resources.
 Each realm has its own clients (applications), users, groups, etc. It's recommended not to use the master realm, but reserve it to create other realms.

 ## Client